pingcap/talent-plan/rust/notes.md

 - describe in more depth the final product
 - put a reminder about building blocks at top of every project
 - add back-links in some non-intrusive way, somehow
+- to p1 just add a list of useful Rust cli tools!

 # Future projects